discoimp/orbslam3_docker/README.md

 ---

-You can use vscode remote development (recommended) or sublime to change codes.
+You can use vscode remote development.
 - `docker exec -it orbslam3 bash`
 - `subl /ORB_SLAM3`